sudhanshu-t/JS-Realtime-Chat-IDE/README.md

 # Application Features

-This project provides the feature of online chat & code correction support to the students studyinh in various bootcamps and online courses where teaching assistants cannot be physically there to help the students.
+This project provides the feature of online chat & code correction support to the students studying in various bootcamps and online courses where teaching assistants cannot be physically there to help the students.

 **The application features 3 main functionalities:**